As South Dakota campaigns launch, Thune mulls retirement

 SIOUX FALLS, S.D.
 (AP) — South Dakota political candidates are revving into full campaign mode this week with one big exception: Republican Sen. John Thune, who has delayed a reelection announcement as he considers retirement.

-Thune, a longtime fixture as the state GOP’s elder statesman and currently the second-ranking Republican in Senate leadership, had indicated he would make a reelection decision over the holidays.
+Thune, a longtime fixture as the state GOP’s elder statesman and a likely pick to be the next Senate GOP leader, had indicated he would make a reelection decision over the holidays.
 But as South Dakota’s campaign season officially opened this month with candidates allowed to circulate nominating petitions, Thune has made no indication he’s any closer to a decision on seeking a fourth term.

 His hesitancy provided further evidence of how serious he is about retiring — a potential development that would upend national GOP politics and create a scramble among South Dakota Republicans to fill the void.
 With the Senate in session this week — and a campaign announcement not expected until he can travel back to his home state — the waiting will likely last at least several more days.

-Thune told the Black Hills Pioneer during an impromptu interview at a Christian bookstore last month that his wife wanted him to retire.
+Thune, who is currently the second-ranking Republican in Senate leadership, told the Black Hills Pioneer during an impromptu interview at a Christian bookstore last month that his wife wanted him to retire.
 Early in 2021, he said he would likely make a campaign announcement in the fall, but his campaign’s Facebook social media pages have been mostly dormant other than posts of pictures with his grandchildren.
 At the same time, he has been fielding calls from Republicans in South Dakota and nationwide urging him to run again.

 “One has to respect his personal decision, but it would be tragic to lose him in this role at this time,” said Tom Dempster, a former Republican state lawmaker who has remained a close political watcher.